YutingZhan/Mo-PAE/README.md

 ```
 python3 gridpreprocessing.py
 ```

-3. [Implementation of the Mo-PAE network described in the paper]
+It will generated a POI-version data, which will be fed into the Mo-PAE network (i.e., input file for the next step.)

-Back to the main folder,
+3. Implementation of the Mo-PAE network described in the paper, first back to the main folder,
 ```
 cd ..
 ```

-run
+then run main function (i.e., Mo-PAE)

 ```
 python3 mopae.py